本文由 简悦 SimpRead 转码, 原文地址 readmedium.com

 -

-tells the agent what it’s role is with regards to itsrole
+goaltells the agent what it’s role is with regards to itsrole -

 Now, let’s create each one of our agents.